 Important Considerations for Explant Surgery

 Breast implant removal, formally known as explant surgery, is not always black and white however.
-It is becoming increasingly more popular, and a more and more accessible option for patients who choose to take this route, but it is important for you to understand the risks, as well as several other important deciding factors when it comes to choosing whether or not to have your breast implants removed.
+It is becoming increasingly more popular, and a more and more accessible option for patients who choose to take this route.
+However, it is important for you to understand the risks, as well as several other important deciding factors when it comes to choosing whether or not to have your breast implants removed.

 Firstly, know that initially the breasts will appear flatter, deflated and with a slightly caved in appearance.
 This will improve over time, but some patients opt to have a breast lift if the breasts remain too loose after surgery.
+The outcome of breast implant removal surgery will largely depend on the size of the implants and the amount and condition of your breast tissue.
+The scar tissue surrounding the implant will also influence the final results.

 The surgery is typically successful, but can lead to infection and bleeding, and may not be complete the first time if the individual was suffering from capsular contracture.
 The capsule is a membrane that the body forms around the implant, because it is a foreign object.
 This capsule can thicken or constrict over time, leading to capsular contracture and often requiring implant removal.
 If the whole capsule isn’t removed during surgery, an additional procedure may be necessary.